kbastien/blog/_posts/2015-01-01-14-My-New-Years-Resolutions.md

 layout:     post
 title:      My New Years Resolutions
 date:       2015-01-01 12:31:19
-summary:    Here are my new years resolutions (hold me to them)....
+summary:    Here are my new years resolutions (hold me to them)...
 ---

 Here are my new years resolutions (hold me to them).
 Some of them were mentioned in my previous [post](http://blog.kevinbastien.com/2014/12/30/14-Things-I-Learned-in-2014):